did10/mdmcleaner/README.md

 # MDMcleaner
 ## A pipeline for the assessment, classification and refinement of microbial dark matter SAGs and MAGs
 MDMcleaner is a reference-DB contamination aware pipeline for reliable contig classification of metagenome assembled (MAG) and single-cell amplified (SAG) genomes.
 It is based on the GTDB taxonomic system and uses GTDB representative genomes, as well as SILVA SSU and LSU and RefSeq eukaryotic and viral datasets as references.
 Classification is based on a "least common ancestor" (LCA) approach, that is implemented in a way that can recognize potential contaminants not only in the analyzed genome, but also in the underlying reference datasets.
-Furthermore each contig is classified only up to taxlevels that are actually supported by the corresponding alignment identities, thereby avoiding overclassification for organisms that are underrepresented in the reference database.
+Furthermore, each contig is classified only up to taxlevels that are actually supported by the corresponding alignment identities, thereby avoiding overclassification for organisms that are underrepresented in the reference database.

 ## Dependencies:
 - python 3.7+